Lucky-ta/Lucky-ta/README.md

 ## About me

 I live in Porto Alegre, a Rio Grande do Sul city in Brazil.
-I'm currently studying Full Stack Web Development at Trybe.
+I'm a full-stack web developer, and my main stacks are: ReactJs, NextJs, TS, NodeJs and MySQL.

 ## Technologies